Anamul-h444/Complete-JS-Documentation/JS Documentation.md

 ```

 In this example, the splice() method replaces two elements starting from index 2 with the elements 'a' and 'b', so the resulting array is [1, 2, 'a', 'b', 5].
+The first argument to splice() specifies the index at which to start changing the array, the second argument specifies the number of elements to remove, and any subsequent arguments specify the elements to add.

 It's important to note that the splice() method modifies the original array.
 If you don't want to modify the original array, you should use the slice() method instead.